QuickBooks Blog

 Midsize business

-What is the days inventory outstanding formula?
+An image showcasing the days inventory outstanding (DIO) formula.

 To calculate DIO, choose a time period based on your sales cycle or accounting period, and use the following formula: